Chiltern Main Line: Heyday, decline and rationalisation

-On 24 March 1974 the line from Marylebone to Banbury transferred from the Western Region to the London Midland Region and all stations between South Ruislip and Bicester were also transferred to LMR giving LMR the responsibility of all passenger services out of Marylebone.
+On 24 March 1974, the line from Marylebone to Banbury transferred from the Western Region to the London Midland Region; all stations between South Ruislip and Bicester were also transferred to LMR, giving LMR the responsibility of all passenger services out of Marylebone.

-In 1977 the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of the rail network, and by 1979 BR presented a range of options to electrify numerous routes by 2000.
-Some of these options included the Banbury – Birmingham section of the line, plus the Cherwell Valley Line and the Coventry to Leamington line.
-Under the 1979–90 Conservative governments that succeeded the 1976–79 Labour government the proposals were not implemented.
+In 1977, the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of the rail network and, by 1979, BR presented a range of options to electrify numerous routes by 2000.
+Some of these options included the Banbury–Birmingham section of the line, plus the Cherwell Valley Line and the Coventry to Leamington line.
+Under the 1979–90 Conservative governments that succeeded the 1976–79 Labour government, the proposals were not implemented.

-The route was considered for partial closure in the early-1980s.
-All services would have run to Paddington via the New North route, and Marylebone station and all lines leading to it would have been closed and converted into a bus station.
+The route was considered for partial closure between Marylebone and Northolt Junction in the early 1980s.
+All services would have run to Paddington, via the New North route; Marylebone station, and all lines leading to it, would have been closed and converted into a bus station.
 Services to and from Aylesbury would have been taken over by London Underground and run into Baker Street.
-However, these proposals proved impractical, and Marylebone was formally reprieved in 1986 and the closure proposals rescinded.
+However, these proposals proved impractical and Marylebone was formally reprieved in 1986 (with a press announcement made on 30 April 1986) and the closure proposals rescinded.

 Rejuvenation

-With Sectorisation of British Rail in the mid-1980s, operations south of Banbury fell under the control of Network SouthEast in 1986, under the Thames & Chiltern sub-sector, later split into two constituent parts.
-In 1987 a new station was opened at Haddenham & Thame Parkway.
-Birmingham Snow Hill reopened in 1987 on a much smaller scale than the original, beneath a multi-storey car park, with its tunnel reinstated and new platforms on the through lines at Moor Street, where the terminus was taken out of use, with Leamington/Stratford services diverted to Snow Hill.
+With the sectorisation of British Rail in the mid-1980s, operations south of Banbury fell under the control of Network SouthEast in 1986, under the Thames & Chiltern sub-sector; this was split later into two constituent parts.
+In 1987, a new station was opened at Haddenham & Thame Parkway.
+Birmingham Snow Hill reopened in 1987, on a much smaller scale than the original, beneath a multi-storey car park; its tunnel was reinstated and new platforms added to the through lines at Moor Street, where the terminus was taken out of use.
+Leamington/Stratford services were diverted to Snow Hill.

 The opening of the extension of the parallel M40 motorway from Oxford to Birmingham in 1991 spawned development in towns along the northern section of the route, notably Bicester, Banbury, Leamington Spa and Warwick.
 This generated additional patronage for train services in the corridor.

-Between 1988 and 1992 British Rail used the Chiltern Line as a test bed for total route modernisation which included resignalling from Marylebone to Aynho Junction, and both Marylebone to Aylesbury routes, from the new Marylebone Integrated Control Centre, with full Automatic Train Protection provided.
-The track was renewed, and Marylebone was refurbished.
-Much of this work was funded by selling part of Marylebone for development, which meant that the station lost two of its platforms, and so the central cab road at Marylebone was removed, and two replacement platforms inserted in its place.
+Between 1988 and 1992, British Rail used the Chiltern Line as a test bed for total route modernisation; this included resignalling from Marylebone to Aynho Junction, and both Marylebone to Aylesbury routes, from the new Marylebone Integrated Control Centre, with full Automatic Train Protection provided.
+The track was renewed and Marylebone was refurbished.
+Much of this work was funded by selling part of Marylebone for development, which meant that the station lost two of its platforms; the central cab road at Marylebone was removed and two replacement platforms inserted in its place.